NicholasToon/Installing-On-premises-Active-Directory-within-Azure-VMs/README.md

 ![Image](https://i.imgur.com/RhVDpYE.png)

 Lastly, we will enable ICMPv4 on the DC-1 Windows Firewall.
 Type **wf.msc** in the DC-1's search bar to open Windows Defender Firewall (or simply type **Windows Defender Firewall**).
 Navigate to **Inbound Rules**, scroll down to find **Core Networking Diagnostics - ICMP Echo**, and enable the rule.
-After enabling the rule, return to the Client, and pinging will be received, whereas it would have been previously denied.
+After enabling the rule, return to the Client, and pinging will be received, whereas it would have been previously time out.